2018 National Coastal Wetlands Conservation grant awards

-We are excited to announce we were awarded $4.7 million in National Coastal Wetlands Conservation grants through the U.S. Fish & Wildlife Service.
-There are six federally-funded projects that will conserve 2,582 acres of wetlands.
+We are excited to announce we were awarded $5 million in National Coastal Wetlands Conservation grants through the U.S. Fish & Wildlife Service to fund five projects.

 Although only states can apply for the grants, we work in close partnership with land trusts, local and tribal governments, and other entities to restore and protect wetlands across Washington.
 In the past decade, we've helped projects totaling almost $86 million conserve more than 10,000 acres of wetlands.
 Wetlands help control flooding, clean the environment, provide habitat, recharge groundwater, and do much more to benefit the ecosystem.

 Barnum Point phase 2 acquisition ($1 million)